 Time for Completion of Degree

-Each of the academic programs of the school have specific requirements for time allowed to complete the academic degree from the date of initial matriculation.
+Each of the academic programs of the school has specific requirements for time allowed to complete the academic degree from the date of initial matriculation.
 There are as follows:

 ABSN: 36 months

-All ABSN, MSN and DNP students enrolled in the school who have not been granted a leave of absence by the appropriate Academic Program Assistant Dean, must register for fall, spring, and summer semesters until all degree requirements are completed.
+All ABSN, MSN, PGC, and DNP students enrolled in the school who have not been granted a leave of absence by the appropriate Academic Program Assistant Dean, must register for fall, spring, and summer semesters until all degree requirements are completed.